 After we fucked again, she walked me to the door, and after she opened it, she said, “If you meet me by accident at a falafel place or in the movies or at the mall with my boyfriend, don’t pretend you don’t know me, okay?
 I hate when people do that.
 Just say hello, the kind of hello you say to someone you know from the scouts, okay?”
 I asked her if we could see each other again, and she stroked my face and said I shouldn’t be offended, but she can’t because of Asi and everything.
 From that, I understood that her boyfriend’s name was Asi.

 I didn’t plan to cry, but I did, and she said, “You, you’re not from this world.
 I never met anyone as weird as you.”
 I told her that I was crying with happiness, but she didn’t believe me.
 “It’s not a desert out there,” she told me.
 “You’ll see, you’ll fuck your head off.”

 I never saw her again after that.
 Not in the movies.
 Not at a falafel place.
 Not at the mall.
 But if she ever happens to read this story, I’d like to thank her again.

 Etgar Keret is an Israeli writer and filmmaker.
-He is the author of the forthcoming memoir, The Seven Good Years, as well as fiction including The Nimrod Flipout, The Bus Driver Who Wanted to Be God & Other Stories, and Suddenly, a Knock on the Door.
-He is a winner of the French Chevalier des Arts et des Lettres, a lecturer at Ben-Gurion University of the Negev, and his work has appeared in The New Yorker, The Wall Street Journal, The Paris Review, and The New York Times, among many other publications, and on This American Life, where he is a regular contributor.
+He is the author of The Nimrod Flipout, The Bus Driver Who Wanted to Be God & Other Stories, and Suddenly, a Knock on the Door and others.
+His work has appeared in The New Yorker, The The Paris Review, and The New York Times, among many other publications, and on This American Life, where he is a regular contributor.